codio/site/source/docs/education/students/index.html.md

 ##Public Courses
-If others have create public courses, then you are able to find and use these.
+If you are not a part of an Organization (and if you are), then you can look for public courses other Codio users have created.

 From the main Codio dashboard, select the Education menu item on the left pane.
 Beneath this you will then see a 'Courses' menu item.
 Click on this to see all available courses.
 You can use the search box to search for project names or text in the description fields.